The Impact of the #MeToo Movement on Language at Court -- A text-based causal inference approach

+A second potential violation of the Common Trend Assumption are other exogenous changes in the judges' attitudes toward sexual offense cases, which may result from other sexual harassment or assault scandals, other movements, or even the release of a book or film that addresses sexual violence.
+All of these events could potentially draw public attention to the issue of sexual violence and lead to a change in attitudes toward sexual violence cases and their victims.
+These concerns can be mitigated by looking at search history, traditional media and social media data from the United States (see Section \ref{Background_metoo}.
+All of these data show that at no other time during the period studied was as much attention drawn to sexual harassment and assault as in the weeks following the onset of the \#MeToo movement.

-However, this argumentation for the common trend can be criticized in that recent decades have seen a trend toward more gender-sensitive language in parts of society, which is likely to have a greater impact on language related to sexual offenses than on language related to other crimes against persons.
-If this trend toward more gender-sensitive language is also perceptible in court, the parallel trend assumption may be violated, as then the language in opinions on sexual offenses would generally, i.e., even in absence of the \#MeToo movement, evolve more rapidly than that in other opinions.
-Further, other feminist developments in society over the past few decades may have encouraged judges to re-interpret the law on sex offenses more frequently than that on other offenses, even if it was not for the \#MeToo movement.
+Finally, the language in trials on sexual offenses might generally, even in absence of the\#MeToo movement, evolve faster than that in trials on other crimes against persons.
+Against this, one can argue that all crimes against persons are relatively ``old'' crimes, i.e., crimes that are unlikely to change in nature and have long been considered crimes, thus necessitating less frequent reinterpretation of corresponding laws (unlike, e.g., cybercrimes).
+However, recent decades have witnessed a trend toward more gender-sensitive language in parts of society, which is likely to exert a greater impact on discussions about sexual offenses than on those about other crimes against persons.
+If this trend toward more gender-sensitive language is also perceptible in court, the parallel trend assumption may be violated.
+Furthermore, various feminist developments in society over recent decades might have encouraged judges to more frequently reinterpret the law on sexual offenses, even if it was not for the \#MeToo movement.
 Both these issues would lead to a violation of the parallel trend assumption and certainly suggest interpreting the results from the DiD approach with some reservation.
 However, the parallel trend assumption can and will be tested by means of placebo tests, in order to rule out serious violations of the common trend assumption.